0xstaark/SecTools/README.md

 ```

 ### Adds function to the users .zshrc file
-* Custom HTTP server to start serter from the directory the scripts are downloaded to.
+* Custom HTTP server to start server from the directory the scripts are downloaded to.
 * Adds alias for batcat.
 * Adds function to extract ports in a comma-seperated list from tools like Rustscan.